2026 Grodins Research Symposium

 Title Should Be Typed in Initial Caps

-Authors: List all authors and their affiliations (all should be entered in the author section or they will be not be in t he author index), adding an asterisk after the presenting author's name on your abstract (e.g. John Doe*).
+Authors: List all authors and their affiliations (all should be entered in the author section or they will not be in the author index), adding an asterisk after the presenting author's name (e.g. John Doe*).

-Introduction: This section should include background information in order to introduce the current study, its importance to the literature, and its impact on society.
-The introduction should also clearly characterize the scientific question being investigated.
-This section should be written using Time New Roman, 11 point font.
+This section should include background information in order to introduce the current study, its importance to the literature, and its impact on society.

-Acknowledgements: (Optional) Please acknowledge people or funding sources who may have contributed to the successful completion of this research.
-This section should be written using Times New Roman, 11 point font.
+Please acknowledge people or funding sources who contributed to the research.

 Poster Presentation Formats